MIPI D-PHY℠

 Overview

 MIPI D-PHY℠ connects megapixel cameras and high-resolution displays to an application processor.
-It is a clock-forwarded synchronous link that provides high noise immunity and high jitter tolerance.
+It is a synchronous link, available in either embedded or forwarded clock modes, that provides high noise immunity and high jitter tolerance.
 MIPI D-PHY also offers low-latency transitions between high-speed and low-power modes.

 MIPI D-PHY is developed by the MIPI D-PHY Working Group.
 The specification is available only to MIPI Alliance members.
 For information about joining MIPI Alliance, see Join MIPI.